Your AI agent shouldn't ask “what’s next?”

 • CLI

 We spent a decade teaching humans to fit into Jira.
 Now we're going to ask an LLM to do it?
-An AI agent's backlog should be a file it can read — not a SaaS it has to apologize to.
+An agent's backlog should live in its context, with tooling built for agentic AI usage.

 The agentic loop